16 Top-Rated Waterfalls in Michigan

 3. Ocqueoc Falls

-The site around the falls has more than six miles of marked hiking trails that are used for cross-country skiing in the winter, so you can add in some recreation to your waterfall viewing.
+The area around the falls has six miles of marked loops for a variety of activities including hiking, biking, cross-country skiing, and snowshoe trails to add in some outdoor recreation during your visit.
 During the summer, you can take a dip in Ocqueoc Falls to cool off after a hike.
 The waterfall has picnic tables and grills, as well as camping nearby.

 Address: M-68 Highway, Ocqueoc, Michigan